Makerspace-Antwerpen/esp32-klankentapper/documentation/data_processing.md

 An other way to send data is via a python script.
 This python script is able to send data from your broker to your database while running in the background of your Raspberry Pi.

-**Attention!** In order to run this script you will need [Python3](https://projects.raspberrypi.org/en/projects/generic-python-install-python3) and [Paho MQTT](https://pypi.org/project/paho-mqtt/)
+**Attention!** In order to run this script you will need [Python3](https://projects.raspberrypi.org/en/projects/generic-python-install-python3) and [Paho MQTT](https://pypi.org/project/paho-mqtt/).

-First thing to do is make a new python script in your user directory (`cd ~/`) by making a new script, `nano my_new_script.py` and adding following code:
+First thing to do is make a new python script in your user directory (`cd ~/`) by making a new script, `nano my_new_script.py` and adding the following code:

     from paho.mqtt import client as mqtt_client
     from influxdb import InfluxDBClient